haapjari/haapjari/README.md

 ### 👋

-- Working on as a `Software Engineer`.
-Currently focused on Data-Intensive Applications.
+- Aspiring SWE `Software Engineer`.
+Contributing on Data-Intensive Applications for Work.

 ---